felixc/rexiv2/README.md

 -------------------------------------------------

-This library provides a Rust wrapper around the [gexiv2][gexiv2] library, which is itself a GObject-based wrapper around the [Exiv2][exiv2] library, which provides read and write access to the Exif, XMP, and IPTC metadata for media files (typically photos) in various formats.
+This library provides a Rust wrapper around the [gexiv2][gexiv2] library, which is a GObject-based wrapper around the [Exiv2][exiv2] library, which provides read and write access to the Exif, XMP, and IPTC metadata in media files (typically photos) in various formats.

 [gexiv2]: https://wiki.gnome.org/Projects/gexiv2
 [exiv2]:  http://www.exiv2.org/